canonical/snapd/cmd/snap-confine/snap-confine.rst

 `snap-confine` switches to the apparmor profile `$SECURITY_TAG`.
 The profile is **mandatory** and `snap-confine` will refuse to run without it.

-has to be loaded into the kernel prior to using `snap-confine`.
+The profile has to be loaded into the kernel prior to using `snap-confine`.
 Typically this is arranged for by `snapd`.
 The profile contains rich description of what the application process is allowed to do, this includes system calls, file paths, access patterns, linux capabilities, etc. The apparmor profile can also do extensive dbus mediation.
 Refer to apparmor documentation for more details.

 Seccomp profiles
 ----------------